MarinaNitze/progress-dashboard/strategies/Involve supportive adults in planning meetings.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Involve supportive adults in planning meetings
-order: 9
 tags:
   - strategy
   - supportive-relationships
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 9
+resources:
+  - Youth circles
 ---
 Most youth leave foster care with fewer connections than they entered with.
 However, most supportive adults want to be more involved in supporting the youth in their lives.
 Keeping these supportive adults engaged and involved in case planning can keep youth from exiting care without connections.
 Invite supportive adults to planning meetings to keep these connections strong.

 ## How to do this